 This Monday is Earth Day; an event initially started in 1970 by a U.S. senator to be a teaching event at schools and colleges, occurring every ten years.
 In 1990, it became an annual event and is now celebrated around the world.

 The senator’s intention was for people to educate each other about the environment, but he seems to have forgotten to include the best teacher of all.

-While I also learned about dogs and animals from my grandfather, what I really learned was that you have to listen to Nature — and work with her — if you want to be successful at what you do.
+While I also learned about dogs and animals from my grandfather, what I learned was that you have to listen to nature — and work with her — if you want to be successful at what you do.

-If you plant a rose bush in Antarctica, it will wither in the cold and not survive, unless of course you build a greenhouse to protect it.
+If you plant a rose bush in Antarctica, it will wither in the cold and not survive unless, of course, you build a greenhouse to protect it.
 Humans are very good at that sort of thing.
-If a natural environment isn’t quite suitable for us, we change it with things like air conditioning or heating and we put buildings everywhere.
+If a natural environment isn’t quite suitable for us, we change it with things like air conditioning or heating, and we put buildings everywhere.